theo-oneill/perch/README.md

 # perch
 ### Persistent Homology for Images &amp; Cubes

-See examples folder for an example of running perch on a 3D volume.
+See examples folder for an example of running perch on 2D images and 3D volumes.

 #### Dependencies: